Tennessee company says Savoy 16 reopening soon

 The Knoxville, Tenn.-based company lists the theater at 232 W. Burwash Ave. on its website as “Coming soon!”

+According to its website, Phoenix operates 13 other theaters in Alabama, Florida, Maryland, Minnesota, Nevada, Ohio, Pennsylvania, Tennessee and Virginia.

 The Savoy 16 was a leased theater location and was not acquired when GQT Movies purchased Goodrich Quality Theaters out of bankruptcy in July, said Jake McSparin, vice president of operations for GQT Movies.
-He said the theater building is owned by EPR Properties of Kansas City.
+He said the theater building is owned by EPR Properties of Kansas City, Mo.